shaiguitar/resque_stuck_queue/README.md

 	Resque::StuckQueue.config[:trigger_timeout] = 55.minutes

 redis:
-	set the Redis instance StuckQueue will use
+	set the Redis StuckQueue will use.
+Either a Redis or Redis::Namespace instance.

 heartbeat_key:
 	optional, name of keys to keep track of the last good resque heartbeat time